Student Academic Integrity Module

 All new undergraduate, postgraduate, research and non-award program students need to complete the University's Academic Integrity Module (AIM).
 This is an online test that is available through UONline.

 AIM must be completed before the end of a student's first enrolment period (trimester, semester or block).
 Successful completion will be automatically recorded against their academic record in NUSTAR.
-If they do not complete AIM in the designated time frame, they will not be able to re-enrol, view exam results or transcripts, or graduate.
+If they do not complete AIM in the designated time frame, they will not be able to re-enrol, view grades or transcripts, or graduate.

 For more information view the guide on academic integrity information (PDF, 408KB).

 Student Academic Conduct Officers (SACOs) provide teaching staff with the support required to ensure transparency and consistency for both students and staff in determining key standards in academic literacy and ethics.
 SACOs are guided by the provisions of the Student Academic Integrity Policy and Student Conduct Rule.

 The role of the SACO is to support and maintain academic standards when misconduct is suspected.
 Communication between the SACOs contributes to consistency in approach to academic integrity across the University.